XRPLF/xrpl-dev-portal/content/reference-rippled.md

 | request | Object | A copy of the request that prompted this error, in JSON format. **Caution:** If the request contained any account secrets, they are copied here! |

 #### JSON-RPC API Error Response Format ####
-Some JSON-RPC requests will respond with an error code on the HTTP layer.
+Some JSON-RPC request respond with an error code on the HTTP layer.
 In these cases, the response is a plain-text explanation in the response body.
 For example, if you forgot to specify the command in the `method` parameter, the response is like this:

 ```
 HTTP Status: 400 Bad Request